 Summer has beer gardens, festivals galore and fireworks almost every weekend in various areas around the nation during the months of July & August.The downside is that it is stiflingly hot and humid.
 You will be dripping with sweat constantly (akin to being in a sauna) but that makes the beer & cold sake taste so much more enjoyable!

-Winter has great skiing, fabulous food but can be bloody cold. about 11 years ago hello :) almost 9 years agoAnswered by me via WorldNomads.com
+Winter has great skiing, fabulous food but can be bloody cold. over 11 years ago hello :) over 9 years agoAnswered by me via WorldNomads.com